-In February, 2014, Quacquarelli Symonds released their World University Rankings for the top agricultural universities.
+In February 2014 and 2016, Quacquarelli Symonds released their World University Rankings for the top agricultural universities.
 The University of Massachusetts Amherst ranked eleventh in the World, up from 44th in 2013.
 In October, US News & World Report published their ranking of the top agricultural universities, and UMass Amherst ranked 8th in the World and 3rd in the United States.

 The Stockbridge School of Agriculture offers 6 Associate of Sciences degrees and 4 Bachelor of Sciences degrees, as well as opportunities for students to work toward graduate degrees in agriculture and related fields.
 For example, the nationally recognized winners of the Collegiate Turf Bowl Competition, the Turfgrass Science and Management degree, claims 100% job placement following graduation.
 The Sustainable Food and Farming Program, which allows students to concentrate on farming and marketing, agricultural education and public policy has grown from just 5 students in 2003 to 130 today.
 Other Associate and Bachelor programs focus on all aspects of agricultural science, important in a rapidly changing world.